panoptesDev/Safecoin/tokens/README.md

     --stake-authority <KEYPAIR> --withdraw-authority <KEYPAIR> --fee-payer <KEYPAIR>
 ```

-Currently, this will subtract 1 SAFE from each allocation and store it the
+Currently, this will subtract 1 PANO from each allocation and store it the
 recipient address.
-That SAFE can be used to pay transaction fees on staking
+That PANO can be used to pay transaction fees on staking
 operations such as delegating stake.
 The rest of the allocation is put in
 a stake account.
 The new stake account address is output in the transaction
 log.

 ## Distribute SPL tokens

-Distributing SPL Tokens works very similarly to distributing SAFE, but requires
+Distributing SPL Tokens works very similarly to distributing PANO, but requires
 the `--owner` parameter to sign transactions.
 Each recipient account must be an
 system account that will own an Associated Token Account for the SPL Token mint.
 The Associated Token Account will be created, and funded by the fee_payer, if it